eustasy/bluetooth-proximity-locker-for-elementary/README.md

 Replication of functionality of [blueproximity](https://launchpad.net/blueproximity) as this does not work in Freya.
 Likely to move to that in Loki.

 ### Roadmap
+- [x] Fix slow locking on Freya.
+- [x] Fix unlocking not switching to mainscreen.
-- Ignore locking attempts for separate duration after unlock.
+- [x] Ignore locking attempts for separate duration after unlock.
-- Implement plug patch for bluetooth locking in `Security & Privacy` > `Locking`
+- [ ] Implement plug patch for bluetooth locking in `Security & Privacy` > `Locking`